twop/ts-union/README.md

 // typeof str === string | undefined
 ```

-You can provide else case as well, then 'undefined' type will be removed from the result.
+You can provide else case as well, in that case 'undefined' type will be removed from the result.

 ```typescript
 // typeof str === string